Green heron: Ecology

 Individuals of non-migratory populations abandon their territories after breeding season to roam about the region.
 They may or may not return to the previous year's breeding location, depending on whether they found better habitat during these wanderings.
 In these populations, the breeding season is determined by rainfall and consequent prey availability.

 Green herons are seasonally monogamous.
 The pairs form in the breeding range, after an intense courtship display by the males, who select the nesting sites and fly in front of the female noisily and with puffed-up head and neck plumage.
 They nest in forest and swamp patches, over water or in plants near water.
 Nests are a platform of sticks, often in shrubs or trees, sometimes on the ground.
 Locations in trees are preferred, with some nests built up to 20 m off the ground although heights of several meters are more common.
 Rarely, large numbers of these birds congregate in heronries for nesting.

-The clutch is usually 2–6 pale green eggs, which are laid in 2-day intervals (though the second egg may be laid up to 6 days later than the first).
+The clutch is usually 2–6 pale green eggs, which are laid in two-day intervals (though the second egg may be laid up to six days later than the first).
 After the last egg has been laid, both parents incubate for about 19–21 days until hatching, and feed the young birds.
 The frequency of feedings decreases as the offspring near fledging.
 The young sometimes start to leave the nest at 16 days of age, but are not fully fledged and able to fend for themselves until 30–35 days old.
 Sometimes – particularly in the tropical parts of its range – the green heron breeds twice a year.

 Tool use

 Green herons are one of the few species of bird known to use tools.
 In particular, they commonly use bread crusts, insects, or other items as bait.
 The bait is dropped onto the surface of a body of water to lure fish.
 When a fish takes the bait, the green heron then grabs and eats the fish.
-When green herons catch large frogs, they drown them before swallowing them whole.